The Best Attractions In Varna’s Sea Garden

 Tip: Buy tickets online to avoid queues and to get a discount.
 Ticket cost varies according to the season (15-25 lv).

 The Zoo is situated in the heart of Varna’s Sea Garden.
 It makes for a great family day trip for those with children and for all animal lovers.
 It’s very cheap to enter and there are many animals to see.
 You can get close up and personal with lions, tigers, bears, camels, wolves, foxes and you can even see red deer, native to Ireland.
-There is a cafe just outside the zoo and for the price (1.50 – 3 lv entry fee) and enjoyment it gives children, it’s well worth a visit.
+There is a cafe just outside the zoo and for the price (1.50 – 3 lv entry fee, or free with Varna City Card) and enjoyment it gives children, it’s well worth a visit.